tintin10q/computational-linguistics-summary/Prediction/Hidden Markov Models.md

 To compute B, we need to find out how often each word occurs tagged with a particular PoS tag in a corpus.
 Again this needs annotated data.

 So B encodes the probability that a certain word occurs since we observed a certain tag.
-Given that we observed a noun, how likely is it that this noun is exaclty dog for instance and not aardvark.
+Given that we observed a noun, how likely is it that this noun is exactly dog for instance and not aardvark.

 This is also calculated with ML: $$p(w_{i}|t_{i}) = \frac{c(t_{i},w_{i})}{c(t_{i})}$$

-This devides the number of times a specific word is tagged as a certain tag.
+This divides the number of times a specific word is tagged as a certain tag.

 So we want to know the likeliest tag for a word, but we compute the likeliest word after observing a tag.
-This is like [Bayes rule](../Classification/Native%20baiyes/Bayes%20rule.md).
+This is like [Bayes rule](Bayes%20rule.md).
 We aim for the posterior but compute the likelihood and the prior, and then estimate the posterior.

 ## Assumptions
 Both of these assumptions simplify the problem to make it possible to compute.

 ### Markov Assumption
-The probility of the next tag is only determined by the local history, not the whole sequence.
+The probability of the next tag is only determined by the local history, not the whole sequence.

 ### Output independence
 The probability of a word only depends on the state that produced the corresponding tag, not on any other state or word.